aberke/floc-analysis/README.md

 Our analysis could not directly use the cohort IDs (and hash value to cohort ID mapping) from the OT because our dataset represents a sample of user devices that is a small fraction of the size of the number of user devices used in the OT.
 The OT cohort IDs were computed to be k-anonymous for k=2000 and there were 33,872 cohorts.
 If our analysis used these same cohorts, the cohorts would be sparsely populated, would not nearly reach the minimum size of k=2000, and the analysis would be meaningless.

-Instead we re-implment the OT FLoC cohort computation to allow for varying levels of k.
+Instead we re-implment the OT FLoC cohort computation to allow for varying minimum cohort sizes (k) and sizes of user device samples.

 To compute the SimHash over browsing histories in the same way as the FLoC OT, we use the SimHash implementation from the floc_simulator project that was developed by [@shigeki](https://github.com/shigeki): https://github.com/shigeki/floc_simulator.